AryehMiller/Lizard-Key-Innovations/README.md

 # Novel Tests of the Key Innovation Hypothesis: Adhesive Toepads in Arboreal Lizards

-This repository contains code and data associated with the study by Miller and Stroud titled "Novel Tests of the Key Innovation Hypothesis: Adhesive Toepads in Arboreal Lizards" in Systematic Biology.
+This repository contains code and data associated with the study by Miller and Stroud titled "Novel Tests of the Key Innovation Hypothesis: Adhesive Toepads in Arboreal Lizards" in Systematic Biology (https://doi.org/10.1093/sysbio/syab041).
 We provide the R scripts to replicate the analytical pipeline and reproduce the results we present.
 For any questions or inquiries, please e-mail aryehmiller(at)wustl(dot)edu.

 Within the "Trait Data" folder: